Vpedata/SeniorProject/README.md

 # SeniorProject
-Repository for senior project for class scheduling program
+Repository for senior project for class scheduling program.